"Health wise I am feeling great. I am a big supporter of trials - it allows new treatments and drugs to be brought in.”

 A trial looking at a support programme for men with prostate cancer (PRO-ACTIVE)

-This trial is for men with prostate cancer who are having active surveillance.
-Active surveillance means monitoring the cancer closely and treating it if it starts to grow.
+Active surveillance involves monitoring the cancer and treating if it starts to grow.

 More about this trial